 This is how 2 referees rated John:

-My work at Rolls-Royce required me to prepare and offer many courses on a wide range of subjects.
-The feedback from all of these has always been very positive and helped me to become a full Member of the Institute of Quality Assurance.
+My work at Rolls-Royce required me to prepare and present many courses on a wide range of subjects.
+The feedback from these has always been very positive - apparently I’m quite persuasive.
+This experience helped me to become a full Member of the Institute of Quality Assurance.

 On occasions I have been asked by my local school to assist students who would benefit from a little extra help.

 Please note, unlike some tutors who do this for 'pin' money I undertake tuition as a professional tutor and that is why I am proud to have been elected as a Member of the Tutors' Association.
 Your son/daughter's education is too important to do this as a hobby.

-|Date Last Logged In:||23/01/2017|
+|Date Last Logged In:||24/02/2017|

 |Tutees Providing Feedback:||32|